whistlegraph/aesthetic-computer/README.txt

 - [x] make the encode bot
   - [x] add gpt3-tokenizer library

+*** global screenshot key ***
+  - [] There needs to be a system wide method of capturing a screenshot.
+    - [] Both on desktop and on mobile.
+  - [] These screenshots need to be published automatically upon getting a confirmation modal.

 *** sfx ***
   - [] Add startup sound and keyboard sound.
     - [] Make sure `sfx` clears any remotely loaded sounds?